The Millenium problem solution and a quantitiative turbulence model enabled by an ideal fluid H(-1/2) Hilbert space frmaework

 In three dimensions the curl operator and the Leray-Hopf operator are linked by the Laplacian equation (LeN).
 The action of the operator P on the Gaussian function is provided in (LeN), as well.
 The corresponding action of the operator P on the Dawson function (which is the Hilbert transform of the Gaussian function) seems to be worth for investigation.

 The Hilbert transformed Gaussian in combination with the revisted one-dimensional CLM vorticity model with viscosity term in a H(-1/2) weak (variation) Hilbert space framework enables a space-scale turbulence model, which provides coherent (H(0) and incoherent (H(-1/2-H(0)) turbulent flows.

-The solution concept also addresses also theD'Alembert "paradox" which is about unrealistic (fluid interaction) assumptions of today's (mathematical model) fluid dynamics by which no aircraft would be able to fly, anyway.
+The solution concept also addresses the D'Alembert "paradox" which is about unrealistic fluids (interaction) dynamics by which no aircraft would be able to fly, anyway.